imperva/terraform-provider-incapsula/website/docs/r/site_domains_configuration.html.markdown

 Provides an Incapsula Site Domains Configuration resource.
 The provider will add/delete domains to/from an Imperva site, based on the resource.
 Note: The provider is using a single update request, hence domains that exists on the account, but are missing from the TF file will be deleted.
-Also, The provider ignores Auto-Discovered domains, hence it will not delete such domains, and it will not manage them on the TF state.

 ## Example Usage